PDhruv09/Urbanization_PowerOutage/README.md

 To test the dependency of missingness in OUTAGE.DURATION, I performed permutation tests against two columns: POPPCT_URBAN (urban population percentage) and RES.CUSTOMERS (number of residential customers).
 The hypothesis testing framework for these tests is as follows:

 Urban Population Percentage
-Null Hypothesis: The mean missingness of OUTAGE.DURATION is the same across different values of POPPCT_URBAN.
+Null Hypothesis: The mean missingness of OUTAGE.DURATION is independent of POPPCT_URBAN.

-Alternate Hypothesis: The mean missingness of OUTAGE.DURATION is different across different values of POPPCT_URBAN.
+Alternate Hypothesis: The mean missingness of OUTAGE.DURATION depends on POPPCT_URBAN.

 <iframe src="assets/plot5_1.html" width="800" height="600" frameborder="0"></iframe>

 In the permutation test, I found an observed statistic of mean missingness, which was compared against the distribution of mean missingness obtained through permutations.
 The resulting histogram shows the distribution of the mean missingness, with a red line indicating the observed statistic.
 The calculated p-value indicates whether the observed mean missingness is significantly different from the permuted values.

 Residential Customers
-Null Hypothesis: The mean missingness of OUTAGE.DURATION is the same across different values of RES.CUSTOMERS.
+Null Hypothesis: The mean missingness of OUTAGE.DURATION is independent of RES.CUSTOMERS.

-Alternate Hypothesis: The mean missingness of OUTAGE.DURATION is different across different values of RES.CUSTOMERS.
+Alternate Hypothesis: The mean missingness of OUTAGE.DURATION depends on RES.CUSTOMERS.

 <iframe src="assets/plot5_2.html" width="800" height="600" frameborder="0"></iframe>

 Similarly, I performed the permutation test for RES.CUSTOMERS and plotted the distribution of the mean missingness with a red line indicating the observed statistic.
 The p-value from this test helps in understanding if the missingness of OUTAGE.DURATION is dependent on the number of residential customers.

 From these tests, I can conclude the nature of the missingness of OUTAGE.DURATION and its dependency on other columns in the dataset.

+## Hypothesis Testing

+I will be testing whether the duration of outages is significantly different for states with high urbanization levels compared to those with low urbanization levels.
+The relevant columns for this test are `OUTAGE.DURATION` and `POPPCT_URBAN`.
+I will use the median value of `POPPCT_URBAN` to categorize states into high and low urbanization levels.

+**Null Hypothesis**: On average, the duration of outages for states with high urbanization levels is the same as the duration of outages for states with low urbanization levels.

+**Alternate Hypothesis**: On average, the duration of outages for states with high urbanization levels is different from the duration of outages for states with low urbanization levels.

+**Test Statistic**: Difference in means.
+Specifically, mean outage duration for high urbanization - mean outage duration for low urbanization.

+To test this hypothesis, I performed a permutation test with 10,000 simulations to generate an empirical distribution of the test statistic under the null hypothesis.
+The results are shown below.

+### Permutation Test Results

+<iframe src="assets/plot6.html" width="800" height="600" frameborder="0"></iframe>

+The observed difference in mean duration of outages between high and low urbanization levels is plotted against the empirical distribution of differences obtained from the permutation tests.
+The red line indicates the observed difference.

+### P-value Interpretation

+The p-value obtained from the permutation test is 0.308.
+With a standard significance level of 0.05, we fail to reject the null hypothesis.
+This suggests that there is no statistically significant difference in the mean duration of outages between states with high and low urbanization levels.

+**Conclusion**: Based on the p-value of 0.308, we conclude that there is no significant difference in the duration of power outages between states with high and low urbanization levels.